 On Windows 10, the software giant is bringing “Game Mode”, which is a new feature that allows the operating system to control the your system resources to increase gaming performance.

 The new major update also adds a new Gaming section to the Settings app to configure Game Bar, Game DVR , Broadcasting, and Game mode.

 On Xbox One, the Creators Update will add the ability for users to create custom tournaments to Arena on Xbox Live, and bitstream audio pass-through.

 Microsoft is also working to improve the dashboard experience to make it easier and faster to access features using the controller.

-Bookmark this page and keep coming back, as it’ll continue to be updated with new Windows 10 Creatures Update features and changes, as they become available via official announcements and through the test version of the operating system.
+Bookmark this page and keep coming back, as it’ll continue to be updated with new Windows 10 Creatures Update (version 1703) features and changes, as they become available via official announcements and through the test version of the operating system.

 Keep track of every feature and change during the development of the this Windows 10 update here.